rjrodger/parambulator/README.md

 You can write your own rules if you need additional validation.
 The [range.js](https://github.com/rjrodger/parambulator/blob/master/doc/examples/range.js) example shows you how.

-Define your own rules inside the _rules_ property of the _prefs_ argument to _peramabulator_.
+Define your own rules inside the _rules_ property of the _prefs_ argument to _paramabulator_.
 Each rule is just a function, for example:

 ```javascript
 var pm = parambulator({...},{